Rounak-28/volume-control-python/README.md

-# Volume control using openCV
+# Volume control using OpenCV

 This is a python project where you can control media volume using finger gesture.